mondele/btt-writer-docs/docs/dTranslate.rst

 Translate
 ^^^^^^^^^^^

 1. For the initial translation, use Blind Edit Mode, which is organized to work with blind drafting.
-To use Blind Edit Mode, see `How do I set up to translate the Bible or Open Bible Stories? <https://btt-writer.readthedocs.io/en/latest/desktop.html#how-do-i-set-up-to-translate-the-bible-or-open-bible-stories target="_blank">`_
+To use Blind Edit Mode, see `How do I set up to translate the Bible or Open Bible Stories? <https://btt-writer.readthedocs.io/en/latest/desktop.html#how-do-i-set-up-to-translate-the-bible-or-open-bible-stories>`_

 2. You may want to read `<https://bibleineverylanguage.org/processes/mast/>`_ to understand the steps of blind drafting translation.